elizafairlady/ish/docs/language.md

 ## What is ish

 ish is a POSIX-compatible shell combined with a functional programming language inspired by Elixir.
-Written in Go, it supports standard shell features (pipelines, redirections, control flow, job control) alongside algebraic data types, pattern matching, first-class functions with multi-clause dispatch and guards, lightweight processes with message passing, and OTP-style supervision trees.
+Written in Go, it supports standard shell features (pipelines, redirections, control flow, job control) alongside algebraic data types, pattern matching, first-class functions with multi-clause dispatch and guards, lightweight processes with message passing, and OTP-style supervision.
 POSIX and ish syntax coexist in the same session without ambiguity.

 ## Running ish